DimitryDushkin/DimitryDushkin.github.io/about/index.md

 Hey!
 I'm Dmitrii Dushkin, a software engineer with scientific background.
 This blog is a collection of my thoughts of various topics:

-- Software engeeniring,
+- Software engineering,
 - Web development,
-- VR development,
+- LLM application,
 - Algorithms behind task management.

 Connect with me on: